-Weir started the next season with 106 not out against Otago at Dunedin, and followed it with 57 and 72 not out against Wellington at home.
-He started the next season with 105 not out against Canterbury at home, and was drafted into the side for the second Test of New Zealand’s first series.
+Weir started the next season with 106* against Otago at Dunedin, and followed it with 57 and 72* against Wellington at home.
+He started the next season with 105* against Canterbury at home, and was drafted into the side for the second Test of New Zealand’s first series.

-Weir failed on debut in the Test, scoring three and 21 at Basin Reserve (though he dismissed Geoffrey Legge, his first Test wicket).
-New Zealand had a remarkable collapse, going down for 440 after Stewie Dempster and Jackie Mills had added 276.
-Before the next Test, Weir scored 77 and 60 in Marylebone Cricket Club’s (MCC’s) tour match against Auckland, and retained his spot in the third Test.
+Weir failed on debut in the Test, scoring 3 and 21 at Basin Reserve (though he dismissed Geoffrey Legge, his first Test wicket).
+New Zealand encountered a remarkable collapse, going down for 440 after Stewie Dempster and Jackie Mills had added 276.
+Before the next Test, Weir scored 77 and 60 in MCC’s tour match against Auckland, and retained his spot in the third Test.

 The three-day Test at Eden Park turned out to be a draw after rain washed out the first two days.
-Arthur Gilligan declared at 330 for four, and time ran out with the hosts on 96 for one, Weir finishing on an unbeaten 27 and adding an unbeaten 69 with Dempster.
+Arthur Gilligan declared at 330 for 4, and time ran out with the hosts on 96 for 1, Weir finishing on an unbeaten 27 and adding an unbroken 69 with Dempster.

 A fourth Test was hastily arranged at the same ground, and it turned out to be a draw as well.
-England amassed 540 (Weir got Legge again, though not before he scored 196); batting at three Weir scored 63, which was next to only Tom Lowry’s 80.
+England amassed 540 (Weir got Legge again, though not before he scored 196); batting at No. 3 he scored 63, next to only Tom Lowry’s 80.
 New Zealand scored 387, and the Test petered out to a draw.

 |1930-31 and before